NARRATIVES OF FEAR: CONSTRUCTIONS OF OTHERNESS IN CONTEMPORARY BRAZILIAN CINEMA O HOMEM DO ANOJeremy Lehnen1

 The arrastões, the massacre in Vigário Geral, and the killing of the street children on the steps of Candelária Church were all taken up by the Brazilian media, and reinforced a "Culture of Fear" (Soares, 1993, Herschmann, 1997) that infected the carioca imaginary of the early 1990's.
 According to Luiz Eduardo Soares, as quoted by Zuenir Ventura, the public conferred a heightened importance to these three incidences because they represented "a violação de três espaços míticos: o espaço sagrado, o espaço doméstico e o espaço do convívio democrático, a praia" (Ventura, p.
 88).
 The media's relentless attention to the invasion of these mythical and purportedly safe spaces cemented a "culture of fear" into the dominant public's imaginary.
 Hilda Maria Gaspar Pereira, referring to Soares' work on violence from this period, states:

+Rio de Janeiro has apparently become one of the most violent cities in the world.
+Yet a closer examination may reveal a gap between the reality and the perception given by the national and international media… To some extent the Brazilian media has been sensationalist when dealing with the subject of crime.
+It seems that the aspect of time is neglected in accounts.
+Consequently the daily addition of horror stories has provoked a snowball effect, inflating society's fears.
+(Gaspar Pereira, p.
+4)As indicated by Gaspar Pereira, violence, especially violence associated with lower socio-economic sectors, has become the object of a perverse voyeuristic pleasure that reinforces prevalent stereotypes associated not only with class but also with race and, finally, with questions of lower-class masculinity within the Brazilian hegemonic imaginary.
 The lives of those who inhabit the limits of "legitimate" society has become a prevalent subject matter not only within the headlines of the local and national news outlets, but also is a central theme of the films of Brazil’s Cinema da Retomada.
 Though the Cinema da Retomada is marked by a "great diversity of aesthetic proposals" (Randall Johnson following the Oct.
 27 of Madame Satã (2002) at the University of California, Los Angeles with director Karim Aïnouz), the films do draw attention to the need to address the relevance and the stereotyping of racial, gender and class identities in the debates over social change in Latin America.

 According to José Álvaro Moisés: “The country [Brazil] understands, more every day, how important it is for us to look at ourselves in a cinematic 'mirror.'
 We realize that we need that fundamental function of self-identification which is made possible by the projection of our common experiences on a screen, to understand each other better and to define with more clarity what we want for ourselves in the new millennium” (Moisés, p.
 5).
 In other words, cinema creates a social space that is a two-way street in which on the one hand society, both real and imagined, is “virtualized” through the projection of a symbolic social order upon the screen and “actualized” as this mediatic social order influences “real” individuals’ understandings and engagement of society (Diken and Bagge Laustsen 2008).
 In this manner, cinema is transformed into a cipher through which the masses are introduced to social issues and interpret society (Deleuze 1989).
 Sapecifically, within the Cinema da Retomada, what stands out is the number of crime films that have been produced over the first decade of the twenty-first century.2 Crime films both tap into and inform the media's depiction of violence and criminality, together these mass mediatic forums influence both individual and socially constructed ideas concerning the prevalence of crime, the individuals or groups who are responsible for criminal acts, the threat to oneself in both physical and psychological terms.
 Crime films dialogue with and help to formulate "the myths that a society lives by, as if these myths referred to some natural, unproblematic 'reality'" (Kaplan, p.
 12-13).
 In this context, crime films hold a somewhat privileged position in the molding of the attitudes and assumptions that guide the way a society functions at the material and ideological levels, in this particular case, Brazil.